Morgan Stanley Increases SITE Centers (NYSE:SITC) Price Target to $14.00

-SITE Centers (NYSE:SITC) had its price objective boosted by stock analysts at Morgan Stanley from $13.50 to $14.00 in a report issued on Monday, Benzinga reports.
-The firm presently has an “equal weight” rating on the stock.
-Morgan Stanley’s target price would suggest a potential downside of 5.08% from the stock’s current price.
+SITE Centers (NYSE:SITC) had its price target upped by equities research analysts at Morgan Stanley from $13.50 to $14.00 in a research note issued to investors on Monday, Benzinga reports.
+The brokerage currently has an “equal weight” rating on the stock.
+Morgan Stanley’s price target would indicate a potential downside of 6.29% from the stock’s current price.

-In other SITE Centers news, Director Alexander Otto sold 8,500,000 shares of the company’s stock in a transaction on Monday, April 26th.
-The shares were sold at an average price of $14.44, for a total transaction of $122,740,000.00.
-Following the sale, the director now directly owns 21,689,950 shares of the company’s stock, valued at $313,202,878.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In other news, Director Alexander Otto sold 8,500,000 shares of the company’s stock in a transaction on Monday, April 26th.
+The shares were sold at an average price of $14.44, for a total value of $122,740,000.00.
+Following the sale, the director now directly owns 21,689,950 shares of the company’s stock, valued at approximately $313,202,878.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
 Corporate insiders own 21.40% of the company’s stock.

-A number of institutional investors have recently made changes to their positions in the business.
-Veriti Management LLC bought a new position in SITE Centers in the 4th quarter valued at approximately $40,000.
-Van ECK Associates Corp raised its holdings in SITE Centers by 33.2% in the 4th quarter.
-Van ECK Associates Corp now owns 6,153 shares of the company’s stock valued at $62,000 after buying an additional 1,534 shares during the last quarter.
-Ground Swell Capital LLC bought a new position in SITE Centers in the 1st quarter valued at approximately $137,000.
-Teacher Retirement System of Texas bought a new position in SITE Centers in the 4th quarter valued at approximately $143,000.
-Finally, Profund Advisors LLC raised its holdings in SITE Centers by 30.6% during the 4th quarter.
-Profund Advisors LLC now owns 14,632 shares of the company’s stock worth $148,000 after purchasing an additional 3,429 shares during the last quarter.
-Hedge funds and other institutional investors own 81.57% of the company’s stock.
+Several large investors have recently bought and sold shares of SITC.
+Credit Suisse AG bought a new position in SITE Centers during the fourth quarter worth $699,000.
+Heitman Real Estate Securities LLC boosted its stake in SITE Centers by 32.5% during the fourth quarter.
+Heitman Real Estate Securities LLC now owns 4,915,314 shares of the company’s stock worth $49,743,000 after acquiring an additional 1,205,377 shares in the last quarter.
+Presima Inc. boosted its stake in SITE Centers by 5.9% during the first quarter.
+Presima Inc. now owns 50,300 shares of the company’s stock worth $682,000 after acquiring an additional 2,800 shares in the last quarter.
+Mackenzie Financial Corp bought a new position in SITE Centers during the fourth quarter worth $419,000.
+Finally, Van ECK Associates Corp boosted its stake in SITE Centers by 33.2% during the fourth quarter.
+Van ECK Associates Corp now owns 6,153 shares of the company’s stock worth $62,000 after acquiring an additional 1,534 shares in the last quarter.
+81.57% of the stock is currently owned by institutional investors.

 SITE Centers is an owner and manager of open-air shopping centers that provide a highly-compelling shopping experience and merchandise mix for retail partners and consumers.
 The Company is a self-administered and self-managed REIT operating as a fully integrated real estate company, and is publicly traded on the New York Stock Exchange under the ticker symbol SITC.